xzzz3/tp/docs/team/jaegarpoon.md

 ## Project: FoodOnWheels

-FoodOnWheels (FOW) is a **desktop app for managing delivery orders, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FOW can get your order management tasks done faster than traditional GUI apps.

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+FoodOnWheels is a desktop application used to delivery orders for a restaurant by tracking and providing updates of the status of delivery orders.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 15 kLoC.

 Given below are my **contributions to the project**.